Quickstart: Create a Redis Enterprise cache

 Azure Cache for Redis' Enterprise tiers provide fully integrated and managed Redis Enterprise on Azure.
-They're currently available as a preview.
-There are two new tiers in this preview:
+These new tiers are:

 - Enterprise, which uses volatile memory (DRAM) on a virtual machine to store data

 - Enterprise Flash, which uses both volatile and non-volatile memory (NVMe or SSD) to store data.